mishraprafful/serving_model/README.md

 * CONTRIBUTING.txt is missing from the repo, it should be added.
 * Commands for pushing to AWS ECR are available but are commented.
 This can be enabled in future to be able to push and pull from a remote registry.
 * Port number of the API should be configurable.
+* Better error handling for URL validation should be implemented.